Skip navigation

 Will I need to do anything to prepare for the test?

-You don't need any special preparations to test for nitrites in urine.
-If your health care provider has ordered other urine or blood tests, you may need to fast (not eat or drink) for several hours before the test.
-Your provider will let you know if there are any special instructions to follow.
+If your provider has ordered other urine or blood tests, you may need to fast (not eat or drink) for several hours before the test.
+They will let you know if there are any special instructions.

 Are there any risks to the test?